dbroudy/django-apollo/README.rst

 The best way to prove an idea is to test it.
-Whether you want to test a new feature in an existing application or prove an entirely new concept, django-landing helps you quickly add a landing page to your existing Django site or create a new landing page base MVP site.
+Whether you want to test a new feature in an existing application or prove an entirely new concept, django-apollo helps you quickly add a landing page to your existing Django site or create a new landing page base MVP site.

 Usage